 One thing that can be done is to dispel any assumptions that psychological and social difficulties will necessarily be related to the nature, objective severity or location of a visible difference.
 Simply acknowledging that appearance may be a concern and that patients may approach intimate encounters with trepidation represents a significant step towards offering patient centred care.
 Penner (2009) suggests this should be done as early as possible to legitimise intimacy and sexuality as appropriate topics of attention and provide reassurance that such concerns will not remain wholly unaddressed.
 Speaking about such issues ensures they are not considered taboo, empowers the patient to discuss their fears and breaks the conspiracy of silence that exists between healthcare professionals and patients (Verschuren et al, 2013).

 Dixon and Dixon (2006) claim that this is often not done, that healthcare staff may be apprehensive or embarrassed about discussing sexual issues and that the context of a hospital renders it difficult to view a patient as a sexual being.
-They offer the PLISSIT (in which Permission, Limited Information, Specific Suggestions then Intensive therapy are provided) model as a framework within which these issues may be approached.
+They offer the PLISSIT model (Annon, 1976), in which Permission, Limited Information, Specific Suggestions then Intensive therapy are provided, as a framework within which these issues may be approached.
 For this to be effective, healthcare professional must feel confident in raising the issue.
 Verschuren et al (2013) worked with those who care for lower limb amputees and found that professionals often felt they lacked knowledge about and the ability to recognise sexual problems.
 Those who were more confident in their knowledge and ability were more likely to discuss the issue with patients.
 Professionals were also unsure whose responsibility this should be and wanted sexuality to be addressed within a standardised protocol that defined which member of the team should take primary responsibility for discussing this with patients.

 As well as a structured and organised approach, healthcare professionals also desired the creation of a brochure for patients (Verschuren et al, 2013).
 This should provide information and advice about difficulties with sex and intimacy and facilitate rather than replace a clinical discussion.
 Changing Faces has produced a two part guide entitled ‘Intimacy, Love and Relationships’ which is aimed at assisting those with a visible difference.
 This is available from their website and could be a useful resource for healthcare professionals and patients alike.